nhsbsa/nhsbsa-digital-playbook/src/design/interaction-designer/new-starter-guide.md

 #### Design Drop-in

-For more information on when and where our Design Drop-in runs, visit our [tools and resources page](../../design-tools-resources//#design-drop-in)
+For more information on when and where our Design Drop-in sessions run, visit our [tools and resources page](../../design-tools-resources//#design-drop-in)

 ### 3. Install required software / packages